ndf-zz/asfv1/README.md

 the following attempt to offset from a target generates a parse error:

-		skp	NEG,target	; skip to target if negaive skp	0,target+1	; error - invalid expression
+		skp	NEG,target	; skip to target if negative skp	0,target+1	; error - invalid expression
 	target:	clr			; clear ACC
 		wrax	DACL,0.0	; output only positive